deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 # Movie Review Sentiment Analysis With Word2Vec and DBNs

+(*The code in this tutorial is out of date, so we'll be updating it soon.
+The [Word2vec page](../word2vec.html), however, is current.*)

 In this post, we're going to walk through a sentiment analysis of movie reviews using the Rotten Tomatoes dataset.

 You'll need to download the dataset from Kaggle (registration required):